School of Health Professions - Assistant/Associate Professor - Biotechnology-Clinical & Diagnostic Sciences

 School/College: School of Health Professions

-UAB has outstanding core facilities in the molecular sciences (including EM, MS, and X-ray), engineering, nanoscience, imaging (both preclinical and clinical), informatics, as well as translational and clinical research.
-The Department of Chemistry is home to the Central Alabama High Field NMR Facility.
-The UAB Cyclotron Facility is housed in the School of Medicine, and produces radiopharmaceuticals and radioisotopes for medical imaging and other studies.
-Research space and equipment is available for radiochemistry work.
-UAB houses a state-of-the-art small animal PET/CT imaging facility for translational research.
+UAB has outstanding core facilities in molecular sciences (EM, MS, X-Ray, and more), engineering, nanosciences, preclinical and clinical imaging, informatics, and translational and clinical research.
+Selected candidates will have access to the Central Alabama High Field NMR Facility in the Department of Chemistry, the UAB Cyclotron Facility in the School of Medicine which produces radiopharmaceuticals and radioisotopes for medical imaging and other studies, and state-of-the-art small animal PET/CT imaging facility for translational research.